KMEE-TV: History

-KMEE-LD history pre-2005
+K32PG-D history pre-2005

-Raul Infante, Jr. was granted an original construction permit for a television station on UHF channel 31, which was assigned the callsign K31DI, on June 5, 1992, and licensed on August 22, 1995.
+Raul Infante Jr. was granted an original construction permit for a television station on UHF channel 31, which was assigned the callsign K31DI, on June 5, 1992, and licensed on August 22, 1995.
 The original transmitter site was in Sun City.
 Early programming is unknown.

 In June 1998, Infante sold the station to Hispanic Television of Phoenix, who in turn sold it to Television Apogeo de Phoenix in October.
 In 1999, the FCC granted Fox owned-and-operated station KSAZ-TV (channel 10) permission to build its digital signal on channel 31; as a result, K31DI was forced to move to another channel.
 Television Apogeo took the station silent in March 2000, but returned it to the air in October, when the company was granted special temporary authority to operate on channel 43.
 Television Apogeo licensed the station on channel 43 with new call letters, K43GV, in December 2001.
 By this time, it was simulcasting Telemundo programming from KDRX-CA (now KDPH-LP).

 Una Vez Más Holdings acquired the station in January 2004 and applied to move the transmitter location from Sun City to South Mountain in Phoenix.
 The permit was granted and the new facilities were licensed in October 2005.
 Meanwhile, Una Vez Más resurrected a set of call letters the company had used for its station in Tucson, and renamed the station KQBN-LP in March 2005.
 Telemundo programming was also replaced by the Spanish-language Christian network Almavision.

 Even before the station was licensed at its new South Mountain transmitter site, Una Vez Mas sold the station to Bela Broadcasting, with the transaction finalized in November 2005.
 Upon taking ownership, Bela again changed the call letters, this time to KEJR-LP, and made the station a translator for KMOH-TV.

 Technical information and subchannels

 KMEE-TV is broadcast from a main transmitter atop Oatman Mountain, near Oatman, Arizona.
-The KMEE-LD transmitter is located atop South Mountain on the south side of Phoenix.
+The K32PG-D transmitter is located atop South Mountain on the south side of Phoenix.
 The stations' signals are multiplexed: